cybergizer-hq/LibmagicRb/README.md

 #### Notes:

-+ To get the parameters, you can refer to the [man page](https://man7.org/linux/man-pages/man3/magic_getflags.3.html).
++ To get the parameters, you can run `LibmagicRb.lsparams()` for description, please refer to the [man page](https://man7.org/linux/man-pages/man3/magic_getflags.3.html).
-+ Cookie setparam returns the value after getting the param as well.
++ `cookie.setparam()` returns the value after getting the param as well.
 So you don't need to confirm by calling getparam() again.
 + The maximum size depends on the parameter.
 But the value that can be passed should not be more than 2 ** 32.
++ On older versions of libmagic, where the function isn't available, both getparam() and setparam() will perform no operations, and return nil!

 ## Errors
 The following errors are implemented and raised on appropriate situation:

-1. LibmagicRb::FileNotFound: When the file is not found.
+1. `LibmagicRb::FileNotFound`: When the file is not found.
-2. LibmagicRb::FileUnreadable: When the file is unreadable.
+2. `LibmagicRb::FileUnreadable`: When the file is unreadable.
-3. LibmagicRb::InvalidDBError: When the database given is invalid.
+3. `LibmagicRb::InvalidDBError`: When the database given is invalid.
-4. LibmagicRb::IsDirError: When the database path is a directory.
+4. `LibmagicRb::IsDirError`: When the database path is a directory.
-5. LibmagicRb::FileClosedError: When the file is already closed (closed?()) but you are trying to access the cookie.
+5. `LibmagicRb::FileClosedError`: When the file is already closed (closed?()) but you are trying to access the cookie.

 ## Development